Funeral and wedding choirs in Salisbury

 Funeral music in Salisbury

 When someone you love has died, the thought of organising music for their funeral can feel like one task too many.
 We are here to carry that burden for you, quietly and gently, so that you can give your attention to the people around you.
 Our singers perform at funerals and memorial services throughout Salisbury and the wider county — at Salisbury Cathedral, where the vast medieval nave and slender spire create an atmosphere of profound stillness; at St Thomas’s Church in the heart of the city, with its extraordinary fifteenth-century Doom painting; at Salisbury Crematorium; and at parish churches across Wiltshire.
-Whether you would like a single voice singing Ave Maria as the coffin is carried in, a small choir performing Dear Lord and Father of Mankind, or a quartet of voices and organ for a more expansive service, we shape every element around what feels right for your family and for the person you are remembering.
+A single voice singing Ave Maria as the coffin is carried in, a small choir performing Dear Lord and Father of Mankind, a quartet with organ for a more expansive service — we shape the music around what feels right for your family and for the person you are remembering.

-Salisbury’s churches carry a weight of history that families often find deeply consoling — a sense that countless others have gathered in these same spaces to mourn, to pray, and to remember.
-Having live music of real quality can make a service feel truly personal and truly worthy of the life it celebrates.
+Many of Salisbury’s churches have been the setting for funerals over centuries, and that history is part of why families choose to gather in them.
+Live music of real quality makes the difference between a service that gets through the order and one the family talks about for years.
 Every musician on our roster is conservatoire-trained, and many have sung in cathedral and collegiate choirs across the country.
-If you are unsure what music to choose, our funeral music guide offers careful suggestions for hymns, solos, and choral works that families find a real source of comfort.
-Please do not hesitate to telephone us — we are always glad to talk things through, and there is never any obligation.
+If you are not sure what music to choose, our funeral music guide sets out the practical considerations alongside suggestions for hymns, solos, and choral works.
+You are welcome to telephone us — we are glad to talk things through, and there is no obligation.

 Wedding choirs and singers

-With its stunning cathedral, its beautiful close, and the rolling Wiltshire countryside all around, Salisbury is a wonderful place to be married.
-The soaring interior of Salisbury Cathedral, the warm intimacy of St Thomas’s Church, and the many charming village churches dotted through the surrounding downland all offer settings that couples and their guests cherish forever.
-Live singing transforms these already magnificent spaces into something extraordinary.
-A choir sending harmony up into the vaulted ceiling, a soprano performing during the signing of the register, the entire congregation joining together in a hymn they all love — these are the moments that make a wedding day feel truly special.
-Our choirs and soloists perform at weddings of every size and tradition across Salisbury and the wider county, and we are always delighted to learn new pieces if there is something that holds particular meaning for you.
-Our guide to choosing wedding hymns is a lovely place to begin if you are still deciding on your music.
+With its cathedral, its close, and the rolling Wiltshire countryside around it, Salisbury is a striking place to be married.
+The soaring interior of Salisbury Cathedral, the smaller St Thomas’s Church, and the village churches through the surrounding downland each give a wedding a different scale of acoustic.
+Live singing changes a wedding: a choir filling the vaulted nave with a Parry anthem, a soprano performing during the signing of the register, the congregation joining in on a hymn most of them already know.
+Our choirs and soloists perform at weddings across Salisbury and the wider county, and we will learn new pieces if there is a song that holds particular meaning for you.
+Our guide to choosing wedding hymns is a good place to start if you are still deciding.

 Ensembles & pricing

 We offer everything from a single soloist to a full choir of twelve voices, and can pair singers with an organist, harpist, or string quartet.
 Each musician is personally selected from our handpicked roster of professional singers and instrumentalists.
-Because every occasion is different, we encourage you to tell us a little about what you have in mind so we can recommend the right ensemble and provide an accurate quote.
+Because the right ensemble depends on the venue and the format, we encourage you to tell us a little about what you have in mind so we can recommend the right ensemble and provide an accurate quote.
 Full details of our standard packages are available on our pricing page.

 “I had no idea where to start with the music — it all felt a bit overwhelming.
 She talked me through a few options and within ten minutes we had it sorted.
 Such a weight off my mind.”